-Presently, the healthcare in India is among the fastest-growing sectors worldwide, and the government of India is aggressively planning to develop this further, converting the traditional system to a tech-based one, using technologies that enable accessibility of information, providing better connectivity and lower-priced treatment options.
+Presently, the India healthcare sector is among the fastest-growing worldwide, and the government of India is aggressively planning to develop this further, converting the traditional system to a tech-based one, using technologies that enable accessibility of information, providing better connectivity and lower-priced treatment options.

 At the same time, there has been an increased awareness amongst people through social media about technology-driven personalized healthcare.
 This has raised the patients’ expectations too from their fellow doctors where they can get all sorts of information in one place.

 A report by PwC, Future of India: The winning leap (2014) added that the digital connectivity in India will be 80% in 2034, with the number of internet users in rural areas growing by 58% annually.